German Green party candidate Annalena Baerbock under fire | DW | 07.07.2021

 At an event in early July, hosted by women's magazine Brigitte, Baerbock said she had expected to face close scrutiny in the election campaign, "but I have seen from the beginning of my candidacy that falsehoods have been put out there deliberately, by whomever.''

-The Green party seemed unprepared for the onslaught, says Pohl.
+The Greens seemed unprepared for the onslaught, Pohl said.
 Baerbock's party called the attacks on their candidate an "attempt at character assassination.''

-"They seem surprisingly naive in this respect, I believe," he noted.
+"They seem surprisingly naive in this respect, I believe," he said.
 "We have known for a long time that women in prominent positions regularly become the targets of sexist attacks."

-"The Greens have to take matters to court," says Pohl.
+"The Greens have to take matters to court," Pohl said.
 "But they have to pick their battles, and make sure that their main focus is on election campaigning rather than legal procedures."

-Green party general secretary Michael Kellner reiterated his party's commitment to its candidate and her team.
+Greens general secretary Michael Kellner reiterated the party's commitment to its candidate and her team.
 This includes party co-chair Robert Habeck, who had conceded the position as lead election candidate to Baerbock in April.
-Whether he would take over from her has become a recurring question.
+Whether he might take over from her has become a recurring question.

 Jens Thurau contributed to this report.